dstackai/dstack/docs/blog/posts/simplified-cloud-setup.md

 ---
-title: "dstack 0.12.0: Simplified cloud setup, refined API"
 date: 2023-10-18
-description: "The v0.12.0 update makes it much easier to configure clouds and enhances the Python API."
+description: "The latest update makes it much easier to configure clouds and enhances the Python API."
 slug: "simplified-cloud-setup"
 categories:
 - Releases
 ---

-# Simplified cloud setup, and refined API
+# dstack 0.12.0: Simplified cloud setup, and refined API

-__The v0.12.0 update makes it much easier to configure clouds and enhances the API.__
+__The latest update simplifies cloud configuration and enhances the Python API.__

 For the past six weeks, we've been diligently overhauling `dstack` with the aim of significantly simplifying the process of configuring clouds and enhancing the functionality of the API.
 Please take note of the breaking